Deconvolution in unlinked linear models: Main results

 A relevant inferential task involves the scenario where we observe a realization $y_0$ from the response variable $Y$ such that $Y = \beta_0^\top X + \epsilon$.
 Suppose that the realization of the covariate $X$, which generated $y_0$, is non-observed.
 At the same time, suppose that we are provided with a sample of unlinked covariates and responses $\{\mathcal{X}_n, \mathcal{Y}_n\}$.
 Let $Z := \mathbb{E}(Y|X) = \beta_0^\top X$ and $z_0$ be the true value of $Z$ which is linked to $y_0$ but not accessible.
 Then, it is of interest to make inference about $z_0$ conditionally on the event $\{Y = y_0\}$.
-One possible approach can be based on computing an estimator of the conditional distribution of $Z|Y = y_0$.
+One possible approach is based on estimating the conditional density of $Z|Y=y_0$, together with several summaries of the corresponding conditional distribution, including location measures such as the mean and mode, as well as quantiles.